Key Takeaways

 Geraldine's

 Rooftop bar with views of downtown.
 More upscale, better for a dressed-up crew.
+Perfect for sunset drinks if you're starting early.

 Unbarlievable

 Dive bar vibes, cheap drinks, darts, pool.
 No pretense.
 Just a bar.
+This is your end-of-night spot when you just want one more round without anyone trying to upsell you on a cocktail menu.

 The Ideal Rainey Street Route

-6-8 PM (warm up): Banger's — eat, drink, settle in
+6-8 PM (warm up): Banger's — eat, drink, settle in.
+You need food in your stomach before what comes next.

 8-10 PM (cruise): Work your way down — Container Bar, Lucille, Javelina.
 Get a round at each, keep moving.
+This is the golden window where everywhere is lively but not sardine-packed.

 10 PM-12 AM (peak): Find your spot and post up.
 Clive Bar if you want chill, Container Bar if you want energy.
+This is when Rainey hits its stride.

 12 AM+ (send it): Things get rowdy.
 Either keep going on Rainey or grab an Uber to a late-night spot like 6th Street.

-Rainey Street Tips
+Rainey Street Tips for Bachelor Parties

 - No dress code: Shorts and sneakers are totally fine.
 Don't overthink it.

-- Food trucks: Multiple food trucks parked along the street.
-Great drunk food without leaving the scene.
+- Food trucks: Multiple food trucks parked along the street — great drunk food without leaving the scene

 - Cash helps: Some bars still have card minimums or slower card service.
 Bring some cash.